Skip to main content

 Methodology

-Nations in Transit measures progress and setbacks in democratization in 29 countries from Central Europe to Central Asia.
+Nations in Transit measured progress and setbacks in democratization in 29 countries from Central Europe to Central Asia.

 Statute of liberty torch and flame freedom house